HemkeshB/Typing-tutor-test/README.md

 # Typing-tutor-test
-Typing test and tutor made with Python utilizing the keyboard module along with sqlite3 used as storage for users and words.
+console based typing test and tutor made with Python utilizing the keyboard module along with sqlite3 used as storage for users and words.